LoyolaChicagoBooks/introcs-csharp/rst/project.rst

-You will be assigned to groups of 3-4 people to work on a project that will extend until the end of the semester, with only a little other work introduced in class, and of course Exam 3.
-This leaves a month of course time for the project (classes, labs, dedicated homework time), ending with presentations in final exam period.
-Your group will be designing and implementing a game.
+You will be assigned to groups of 3-4 people to work on a project that will extend until the end of the semester, with only a little other work introduced in class, and of course your last exam.
+This leaves a month of course time (in a regular semester) for the project (classes, labs, dedicated homework time), ending with presentations in final exam period.
+Your group will be designing and implementing a project of your choosing.
+You could choose to make a text based game, starting from our game skeleton or not, or something completely different, started from scratch.
-You are invited to start from the project that is provided and has been discussed in class, or start from scratch if you really want.
+The project should have some clear focus or aim,

-Develop a text based game driven by user commands, involving moving between different locations or game states.
-The final game should be fun to play and have some goal -- some way to win it.
-The game may be a game for one person working against what is built into the program, or it may involve several players.
+For instance a game should be able to be won.

 Start by brainstorming and listing ideas -- do not criticize ideas at this point.
 That is what is meant by brainstorming - having your internal critic